About the Board

 |Customer Service Experience||Senior executive from an industry where meeting individual customer needs is critical to the organization’s success; in particular, travel, hospitality, theme park and cruise industries.|

-Senior partner in recognized compensation or human resource consultancy.
+Senior partner in a recognized compensation or human resource consultancy.

 |Corporate Sustainability and Environmental Responsibility Experience||Senior executive responsible for health and safety in a large manufacturing or industrial company.